Mc-gabys-Software/ROMs-Hash-Checker/README.md

-# 🛡️ ROMs Hash Checker - Mc-security
+# 🛠️ ROMs Hash Checker - Mc-tools

 A simple and user-friendly **ROMs Hash Checker** built with **Python** and **PyQt6**.
 It allows you to verify the integrity of your ROMs by comparing their **MD5 and SHA1 hashes** against `.dat` databases.